Breinify/brein-api-library-python/README.rst

 .. code:: python

-    #create a user you are interested in based on their ip.
-Other fields (coordinates, time, etc) can also be included
+    # Create a user you are interested in based on their ip.
+    # Other fields (coordinates, time, etc) can also be included
     example_user = User(ip="143.127.128.10")

     result = brein.temporal_data(example_user)